cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 There is a total of 3 games, with 2 of them, parts of 1:

 - [Game of Links](https://cybercongress.ai/game-of-links/): Is currently happening.
-Lasts till the end of the first donation round.
+Lasts till the end of the first donation round, with a 21 day final after.
 The main goal of the participants is to win, as many tokens as possible, from cyber~Congress and its seed donators
 - Game of Thrones: Will start after the launch of the mainnet and last for 21 days.
 It is day 0 of the following auction.
 Its purpose is to battle out 2 communities (ETH and ATOM) for a bigger stake
 - cyber~Auction: Will start after GoT is over and accounted for.
 It is an auction that lasts for a little over 479 days.
 Its purpose is to fill cyber ~Foundation with money